Check engine message on Fiat: what does it mean?

 A clogged EGR valve

-The EGR valve reduces emissions by recirculating some of the exhaust gases back into the engine.
+The EGR valve reduces emissions by recirculating a portion of exhaust gases back into the engine.

 Over time, it can become clogged due to soot deposits.
-This phenomenon is particularly common in vehicles that are frequently driven in urban areas or on short trips.
+This issue is particularly common in vehicles frequently driven in urban areas or on short trips.

-When the EGR valve no longer functions properly, the engine loses efficiency.
+When the EGR valve no longer functions properly, engine efficiency decreases.
 Sometimes, power loss or black smoke from the exhaust can be observed.

 A saturated particulate filter

-In Fiat diesel engines, the particulate filter (DPF) can be responsible for the message appearing.
-This filter is designed to trap polluting particles before they are released into the air.
+In Fiat diesel engines, the particulate filter (DPF) can cause the message to appear.
+This filter is designed to trap pollutant particles before they are released into the air.

 When the vehicle is mainly driven in urban areas or on numerous short trips, the filter can gradually become clogged.
-The ECU then detects an excessive level of clogging and triggers an alert message.
+The ECU then detects an excessive clogging level and triggers an alert message.

 A faulty engine sensor